anonconda/RTDmaker/README.md

 List of options available:
 -**h**, **--help**:   show this help message and exit

---**assemblies**: Path of the folder containing the transcriptome assemblies (GTF format) to be analyzed.
+--**assemblies**: Path of the folder containing the new transcriptome assemblies (GTF format) to be analyzed.

 --**references**: Path of the folder containing reference annotations (GTF format) to be integrated into the RTD.

 --**SJ-data**:  Path of the folder containing the splice-junction data ('SJ.out.tab' files) generated by STAR.

 --**SJ-reads**:  Minimum number of uniquely-map reads (X) observed in a minimum number of samples (Y) to consider a splice junction (SJ) supported.
 Default: 2 1 (2 uniquely-map reads in at least 1 sample).

---**genome**: Path of the Genome FASTA file to extract the transcripts sequence to perform transcript quantification --**fastq**:  Path of the folder containing the FASTQ files to perform transcript quantification.
+--**genome**: Path of the Genome FASTA file to extract the transcripts sequence to perform transcript quantification

+--**fastq**:  Path of the folder containing the FASTQ files to perform transcript quantification.
 Supported extensions: 'fq.gz', 'fq', 'fastq.gz', 'fastq'.

 --**tpm**:  Minimum TPM abundance (N), observed in a minimum number of samples (M), to consider a transcript as supported by quantification.Default: 1 1 (1 TPM in at least 1 sample).

 --**add**:  Potentially non-coding transcripts to include into the annotation.
 Options: 'unstranded', 'intronic'.
 Default: exclude them.

---**fragment-len**:  Minimum percentage of gene-length coverage below which a transcript is identified as fragment.
+--**fragment-len**: Fragment transcript in the gene model will be filtered if the length is less than this percentage of the gene length.
 Value must be within 0 and 1.
 Default: 0.7

---**antisense-len**:  Minimum percentage of gene-length coverage below which a 'monoexonic-antisense' transcript in the opposite strand is identified as fragment.
+--**antisense-len**: Monoexonic-antisense fragment transcript in the gene model will be filtered if the transcript is in the opposite strand and the length is less than this percentage of the gene length.
 Value must be within 0 and 1.
 Default: 0.5

 --**ram**:  Maximum size (in Gb) of temporary files.
 Change this value only if your system cannot handle uploading into memory files with the current file size.
 Default: 8 Gb.

---**keep**:  Intermediary files to keep after the analysis.
+--**keep**:  Intermediary files to keep after the analysis for debug.
 Options: 'intermediary', 'removed'.
 Default: remove them.

 --**prefix**:  Prefix to assign to the genes and transcripts IDs in the RTD.
 Default: outname.

---**outpath**:  Path of the output folder.
+--**outpath**:  Path of the output folder to save the results.

---**outname**:  Name of the output file.
+--**outname**:  Prefix of the output file names.

 - **NOTE**: The pipeline avoids the re-analysis of a QC step (Fig. 1) if it detects that the intermediary file resulting from that QC analysis already exist.
 Thus, if the intermediary files are kept (--**keep** intermediary), re-analysis of large datasets can be performed quickly by avoiding re-doing time-consuming steps (such as the **Redunancy QC** or the **transcript quantification**).
 This is useful to quickly re-start an analysis in the case of an abrupt interruption or to try a different value for a downstream QC step (i.e. no need to re-do transcripts quantification if you only want to try a different fragmentary length threshold). **HOWEVER**, this requires that the user **must manually delete** all the intermediary files that needs to be re-analyzed (which include **all the files downstream** of the file the user wish to re-analyze).